Ancient Greek 2: Lower Intermediate

 Ancient Greek is the language of philosophy, politics, mathematics, drama, and religion.
-No translation can do justice to an original text, given that translations incorporate a degree of interpretation.
-This course will prepare you to read texts from an extraordinary and still current literary production in their original language.
-Exploring the language you will seek for the deeper meaning of words (some of which still in use in English) and concepts that were developed 2500 years ago.
+No translation can do justice to an original text, given that translations are inevitably interpratitive.
+This course will prepare you to read texts from an extraordinary and still current literary production in their original language, exploring the language for the deeper meaning of words (some of which still in use in English) and concepts that were developed 2500 years ago.

 Students are expected to have either completed Ancient Greek 1 or have other prior knowledge of Ancient Greek.
 In the classroom, we will translate texts from Greek into English, compose texts in ancient Greek and identify grammatical phenomena using 'Reading Greek' as our textbook.
-We will familiarise with aspects of literature, visual arts, and the society in ancient Αthens and explore how cultural developments in the ancient world affect our modern lives.
+We will examine aspects of literature, visual arts, and the society of ancient Αthens and explore how cultural developments in the ancient world affect our modern lives.

 Learning Ancient Greek will open a gateway to a world of concepts about society, culture, and life in general.